pivotal/docs-tap/install-components.md

 + [Install Tekton](#install-tekton)

-## <a id='install-prereqs'></a> Install cert-manager and FluxCD source controller
+## <a id='install-prereqs'></a> Install cert-manager and FluxCD Source Controller

-cert_manager and FluxCD source controller are installed as part of all profiles.
+cert_manager and FluxCD Source Controller are installed as part of all profiles.
 If you do not want to use a profile, install them manually.

-> **Note:** In future versions both cert-manager and FluxCD source controller will be shipped as packages.
+> **Note:** In future versions both cert-manager and FluxCD Source Controller will be shipped as packages.

 * **cert-manager**:
     * Install cert-manager by running: